-It is structured as a partnership beetwen the University of Milam, the research centre Centro Luigi Einaudi in Turin and the newspaper Corriere della Sera.
-The venture has been funded and actively supported by important partners: Compagnia di San Paolo, Fondazione Cariplo, Fondazione Cariparma, Fondazione Cariparo, Fondazione CRC, Fondazione Bracco, Forum ANIA-Consumatori, Cisl Lombardia, Edenred, Luxottica and INAPA-Confartigianato.
-The project is led by Dr. Franca Maino as director and Prof. Maurizio Ferrera as scientific supervisor, both academics at University of Milan.
+Percorsi di secondo welfare is a research project started in April 2011 thanks to a partnership between the University of Milan, the research centre Centro di ricerca e documentazione Luigi Einaudi and the newspaper Corriere della Sera.
+Today it is an independent Observatory of research actively supported by important institutional partners: Fondazione Compagnia di San Paolo, Fondazione Cariplo, Fondazione Cariparma, Fondazione Cariparo, Fondazione CRC, Fondazione Bracco, Fondazione Unipolis, Cisl Lombardia, Edenred, Luxottica and INAPA-Confartigianato.
+The Laboratory is led by Dr. Franca Maino as director and Prof. Maurizio Ferrera as scientific supervisor, both academics at University of Milan.

 The concept of second welfare

 Percorsi di secondo welfare is committed to enhancing the common understanding of what has recently come to be known as “second welfare”.
-The term, initially coined by Dario di Vico and Maurizio Ferrera by means of their contributions on the Corriere della Sera, refers to “a mix of social protection and social investment programs which are not funded by the state, but provided instead by a wide range of economic and social actors, linked to territories and local communities, but open to trans-local partnerships and collaborations (including the EU)” (Ferrera and Maino, 2011).
+The term, initially coined by Dario di Vico and Maurizio Ferrera by means of their contributions on the Corriere della Sera, refers to “a mix of social protection and social investment programs which are not funded by the State, but provided instead by a wide range of economic and social actors, linked to territories and local communities, but open to trans-local partnerships and collaborations (including the EU)” (Ferrera and Maino, 2011).

-The website www.secondowelfare.it collects the most significant “second welfare” experiences at mostly national but to some extent international levels, and attempts to spread them for purposes of evaluation and, hopefully, emulation.
-Our research also seeks to build a comprehensive database of what already exists in terms of “second welfare” practices, and to build a strong conceptual framework for future reference.
+The website www.secondowelfare.it collects the most significant “second welfare” experiences at mostly national but to some extent international levels, and attempts to spread them for purposes of analysis, evaluation and, hopefully, emulation.
+Our research also seeks to build a comprehensive database of what already exists in terms of “second welfare” practices, and to elaborate a strong conceptual framework for future reference.